Collateral Damage Of The Trade War, Farmers Want Chinese Market Reopened

 But as the Trump administration has pursued hard-line moves with major trading partners, especially China, farmers have found themselves with huge surpluses — and on the receiving end of government aid.

-Modern farming became permanently entwined with both politics and export markets in the mid-20th century, says
+Modern farming became permanently entwined with both politics and export markets in the mid-20th century, says Mount Royal University historian Joe Anderson.

 "There's agricultural policy that's part of this," Anderson said, "there's technology that's part of this."